 - many gastrointestinal disturbances can be linked in inappropriate diet?

-- nutritional issues are the number one cause of medical problems in captive birds and reptiles?
+- nutritional issues are the number one cause of medical problems in captive birds?

 When we start your pet on a nutrition program, we encourage monthly counseling sessions with our trained nutritional counselors.
 They can help your pet achieve their ideal weight and condition.
 In addition, We have a number of aides available to help you keep the nutritional goals in the forefront of your mind.